 Once scientists have chosen a particular focus for their research efforts, they must then decide which methodological approach they should use when studying their subject.
 Here again social and ethical values are essential, particularly because of the social scientist’s focus on human behavior and society.

 Concerns over the treatment of human research subjects have punctuated the last century.
 In the medical sciences, the brutal treatment of concentration camp victims by Nazi scientists horrified the world, and led to one of the first articulations of principles for human research, the Nuremberg Code (1949).
-Despite the broad nature of its principles, some scientists continued to conduct unethical research into the 1960s. he revelation of the infamous Tuskegee experiments, of involuntary use of patients at the Brooklyn Jewish Chronic Disease Hospital, and of the numerous ethical lapses by Henry Beecher in 1966 (Beecher 1966) led finally to .
-The Act required the ethical review of research proposals using human subjects through the mechanism of In Review Boards at all research conducting universities which decide upon the ethical acceptability of research utilizing human subjects.
+Despite the broad nature of its principles, some scientists continued to conduct unethical research into the 1960s.
+In the U.S., the revelation of the infamous Tuskegee experiments (in which African American men were left untreated for syphilis by public health workers from 1932-1972 in order to track the full course of the eventually fatal disease even after the development of penicillin, a clear cure), of involuntary use of patients at the Brooklyn Jewish Chronic Disease Hospital (in which 22 patients were injected with live cancer cells without consultation or consent), and of the numerous additional ethical lapses disclosed by Henry K. Beecher in 1966 (Beecher 1966) led finally to the passage of the National Research Act of 1974.
+The Act required the ethical review of research proposals using human subjects through the mechanism of Institutional Review Boards at all research conducting universities which decide upon the ethical acceptability of research utilizing human subjects.

 While much of the public furor over the ethical lapses regarding human subjects centered on the medical sciences, the social sciences also presented cases of concern.
-Two experiments in particular became focal points for ethical reflection, Stanley Milgram’s obedience experiment and Philip Zimbardo prison experiment.
+Two experiments in particular became focal points for ethical reflection, Stanley Milgram’s obedience experiment and Philip Zimbardo’s Stanford prison experiment.
 Neither experiment physically harmed the research subjects, both used volunteers, and both produced scientifically valuable and interesting results.
 But both raised serious ethical worries.

 In Milgram’s obedience experiment, deception of the subject was key to the nature of the experiment.
 The subjects were told they were participating in an experiment on pain and learning, when in fact they were participating in an experiment on obedience to authority.
 Subjects were brought into a laboratory context, where an actor in a white lab coat told them to administer increasingly intense electric shocks to another actor, who pretended to suffer mightily as a result.
-(The second actor was pretending to fail at improved learning pain avoidance.)
+(The second actor was pretending to fail at improved learning that was supposed to be motivated by pain avoidance.)
 Milgram was interested in the extent to which the average person would cow to the authority of the “scientist” with the clipboard, inflicting suffering in ways they would never do normally.
 Disturbingly, most subjects proved quite obedient.
 (Milgram 1963)

-Although the subjects were told of the nature of the experiment after it was over, and met with the actors so that they could understand that they actually had not harmed anyone, great concern was raised over the psychological harms such an experiment might produce in the subjects and the general inability to have fully informed consent for the subjects.
+Although the subjects were told of the nature of the experiment after it was over, and met with the actors so that they could understand that they actually had not harmed anyone, great concern was raised over both the psychological harms such an experiment might produce in the subjects and the general inability to have fully informed consent for the subjects.
 Research subjects could not be informed about the nature of the experiment because the experiment depended on deception.
 Without the subjects believing that the actor actually was receiving painful shocks, the experiment would not have been able to get at the phenomena of interest: the extent to which ostensibly ordinary and good people will cow to authority, even when their own safety is not at risk.